-The Hi-Lakers are dedicated to promoting quality high lake fishing, preserving the environment, and fostering fellowship and love of the outdoors.
+The Hi-Lakers are dedicated to promoting quality high-lake fishing, preserving the environment, and fostering fellowship and love of the outdoors.
 Questions?
-Please contact Tyler Goodman, chair of the new member committee, email@example.com.
+Please contact Anson Evans, chair of the new member committee, firstname.lastname@example.org.
 Club activities include:

 Meetings & Programs

 The Club has a monthly meeting.
-Typically there is an informative program at each meeting that relates to fishing or hiking, or the outdoors and environment.
+Typically there is a short business component followed by member trip reports and an hour-long program that relates to fishing, hiking or the outdoors environment.
 The general public is welcome to meetings.

 The public web site includes club history and information on fishing and high lake ecology.
-Content manager is David Berger while Brian Curtis and Kent Lufkin handle web development and design.
+Content manager is David Berger while Brian Curtis handles web development.

 “Member’s Only” Website Section

 New members will receive a password to access Member’s Only section of our web site.
 Members may also contact Members Only section manager Brian Curtis to request a password.
 The Member’s Only section includes a club roster, list of committee chairs and a searchable index of Washington high lakes.
 This index is a powerful tool for locating lakes.
 On this page you can also update your contact information, change your password and add a personal photo to the club roster – which you are strongly encouraged to do!
 You also enter surveys here, and find info on the survey program.
 You can also find people to go hiking and fishing with.

 Club members have a lively discussion forum.
 Only Hi-Lakers members are allowed to participate.
 This is where you ask questions, find a fishing buddy, post photos of last weekend’s trip and generally stay in touch.